jewell-lgtm/mattjewell.de/README.md

 I always wish I had more time for this.
 But here we are.
 Warts, bugs, and all.
 CSS. etc.

 One day I hope to reach internet fame via commit logs from last night.

+Also node 12 is required.
+I think.
+I don't know.
+I am not a doctor.